Q: What do many of the most successful entrepreneurs in the world have in common?

 Self-regulation is the ability to maintain control of your emotions, being able to remain calm, accountable and flexible – and know what your values are.
 Successful business people use self-regulation to be less reactive.
 They don’t jump to conclusions about people, make rash decisions, show outbursts of emotion or verbally attack others – and never feel the need to compromise their values.

 Self-motivated leaders work consistently toward goals and stay driven and optimistic because of it.
 They also know that you need to take small steps to reach large goals.
-A big aid in staying motivated is to re-evaluate and remind yourself of what you want so if you lose focus you don’t stagnate, you simply recoup and get yourself back on track.
-Above all, keeping a positive outlook and finding something good, even in something deemed a failure, will keep your momentum up.
+A big aid in staying motivated is to re-evaluate and remind yourself of what you want.
+If you lose focus you don’t stagnate, you simply recoup and get yourself back on track.
+Above all, keep a positive outlook and find something good, even in something deemed a failure.
+It will keep your momentum up.
 Sometimes, a lesson learned is as valuable as the success of a project.

 Business people with empathy are able to understand and act positively to the feelings of others so are better positioned to form strong and mutually respectful business relationships.
 They practice active listening and provide constructive feedback.
 They can also learn how to develop the skills of staff and are able challenge injustice when required.
 Put simply, people with a good deal of empathy can inspire others to do great things.